abravalheri/vega-viewer/README.md

 //  should be selected, or `false` otherwise

 interface DataChange {
+  // An object that respects the `DataChange` interface will be used to create
+  // a `vega.changeset`.
+Please refer to `vega.view.change` documentation for
+  // more details.

   target: string;
   // ^ name of the data source being modified